Sustainable Transportation

 AERREVA H-Series

-The vehicles main body construction features include centerline tandem seating that sits above the battery compartment, that can contribute to vehicle stability, handling, and protection of both passengers and batteries.
-Access to the batteries is located at the back end, where a slide-out tray that houses the batteries can be pulled from the vehicle.
+Features of the AERREVA SC-EV concepts include a centerline battery compartment and tandem seating that provide increased stability, handling, and protection for both passengers and batteries.
+The batteries, housed in a slidable tray, can be removed from the back end.
 The battery compartment also serves as a seat and chassis support.
-The battery tray is versatile and can accommodate different types of batteries, such as lithium-ion, absorbent glass mat, or even lead-acid.
-The patent pending AERREVA H-Series has various models designed for different operating environments.
+The battery tray can accommodate different types of batteries, such as lithium-ion, absorbent glass mat, or even lead-acid.
+The patent-pending AERREVA H-Series offers various models designed for different operating environments.
 Energy production estimates are available on the solar and wind energy pages.
-A new V-Series configured with a different type of wind turbine, that’s suited for areas with shifting winds is also in the works.
+A new V-Series, configured with a different type of wind turbine that’s suited for areas with shifting winds is also in the works, in addition to other series.

-The H-Series is a combination of various wind turbines and solar panels that can be customized to suit different geographic locations.
+The H-Series is a combination of various wind turbines and solar panel configurations.
 The HAWT is extendable and can be paired with either a tiltable (T) or non-tiltable (S) solar array subsystem.
 The number of blades on the turbine rotor can be varied to optimize performance in different wind conditions.
 More blades generate more torque in low wind conditions, while fewer blades, such as the 2nd and 3rd three-blade versions, are better for high wind conditions.
 Even blade configurations can be neatly stowed in the aft section of the vehicle, while the 3-blade model (3H) with the largest rotor diameter can be stowed as shown below.
 A tracking solar array is best suited for areas with low sun angles, while a non-tilting solar array is better suited for areas with high amounts of sunlight.

 The four different configurations include: